Timeline of the COVID-19 pandemic in Quebec: February

-February 27 — The province of Quebec confirms its first case of COVID-19.
+February 27 – The province of Quebec confirms its first case of COVID-19.
 The patient is a 41-year-old woman who had returned to Montreal from Iran three days earlier on a flight from Doha, Qatar.

 March

-March 3 — Quebec's first COVID-19 patient is transferred to the Jewish General Hospital and released the next day.
+March 3 – Quebec's first COVID-19 patient is transferred to the Jewish General Hospital and released the next day.

-March 10 — Montreal declares the city to be in "alert mode."
+March 10 – Montreal declares the city to be in "alert mode."
 Internal measures to ensure the resilience of services offered to the public are put in place.

-March 12 — With 17 cases now confirmed, Premier François Legault announces that the province will ban indoor gatherings of more than 250 people, and that government workers, health care professionals, and teachers returning from international travel will be required to self-isolate for 14 days upon arrival.
+March 12 – With 17 cases now confirmed, Premier François Legault announces that the province will ban indoor gatherings of more than 250 people, and that government workers, health care professionals, and teachers returning from international travel will be required to self-isolate for 14 days upon arrival.
 He also advises residents who are experiencing flu-like symptoms, or who have recently returned from international travel, to self-isolate.
 Loto-Québec closes the Montreal Casino.

-March 13 — Following the announcement of restrictions on public gatherings by Premier Legault, precautionary cancellations of public events and facilities begin to emerge province-wide.
-Additionally, the Mayor of Montreal, Valérie Plante, announces the closure of 34 public arenas, 45 public libraries, 48 indoor pools, the Montreal Botanical Garden and the Montreal Planetarium.
+March 13 – Following the announcement of restrictions on public gatherings by Premier Legault, precautionary cancellations of public events and facilities begin to emerge province-wide.
+Additionally, the Mayor of Montreal, Valérie Plante, announces the closure of 34 public arenas, 45 public libraries, 48 indoor pools, the Montreal Botanical Garden and the Planetarium.
 François Legault, Premier of Quebec, announces the closure of schools, CEGEPs and universities until March 30.

-March 14 — Premier Legault officially declares a public health emergency, lasting at least ten days.
+March 14 – Premier Legault officially declares a public health emergency, lasting at least ten days.
 This measure grants him powers under the Public Health Act to enforce mitigation measures.
 He also announces that the province will prohibit visits to hospitals and long-term care facilities.
 Citizens over the age of 70 should avoid leaving their homes.

-March 15 — Premier Legault orders the closure of various recreational and entertainment venues, including, but not limited to, bars, cinemas, gyms, pools, and ski hills.
+March 15 – Premier Legault orders the closure of various recreational and entertainment venues, including, but not limited to, bars, cinemas, gyms, pools, and ski hills.
 Restaurants were also ordered to reduce their capacity by half and enforce physical distancing.
 Frustrated by the inaction of the federal government, the public health director and the Mayor of Montreal, Valérie Plante, dispatches employees to Montréal–Trudeau International Airport to advise travellers arriving from international destinations to self-isolate for 14 days.

-March 16 — Montreal's Public Health Department dispatches dozens of employees to Montréal-Trudeau Airport to ask travelers to self-isolate for 14 days.
+March 16 – Montreal's Public Health Department dispatches dozens of employees to Montréal-Trudeau Airport to ask travelers to self-isolate for 14 days.